Wuhpondiscord/FlipperZero-EZ-Manifest/README.md

 FlipperZero EZ Manifest is a Python script, `EZ-Manifest.py`, that simplifies the creation of manifest files for subfolders containing animations.
 These manifest files describe the attributes of each animation subfolder.

+## If You like it and it works well please give it a star:)

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)